jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Tutorial 2 - Additional Programming Technique/HW/Homework.md

 ```

 **Construct a Five in a Row game by using FSM and Libraries**
 Five in a Row is an abstract strategy board game.
 Two players take turn place their stones on board.
-Whoever make his stones five in a row first wins the game.
+Whoever make his stones five in a row first wins the game(vertical, horizontal, and diagonal).

 **Game flow**
 ![Gameflow](Picture.png)